vhive-serverless/vSwarm/benchmarks/bert/README.md

    ```bash
    ./tools/bin/grpcurl -plaintext localhost:50000 helloworld.Greeter.SayHello
    ```
-    This will outputs the min, max and mean inference time of 100 inferences, this may take around 20 seconds.
+    This will outputs the min, max and mean inference time of 1 inference, this may take around a few seconds.
+You can change the defaul settings in python/config/user.conf